ebryn/ember-model/README.md

 Both relationships take two arguments.

 - `type` - Class of the related model or string representation (eg. App.Comment or 'App.Comment').
+As of latest release, can just be a string 'comment'- see Store API section.

 - `options` - An object with two properties, `key` which is required and `embedded` which is optional and defaults to `false`.